brianyangidea/palismanto/README.md

 Well, you're in luck my friendly chucklenut!

-Introducing **_Plalismanto_**!
+Introducing **_Palismanto_**!
 The card battling game with no theme whatsoever!
 All the good stuff with card battlers is here, but the cards and mechanics are just whatever I think is cool.
 Have fun! 😜